SYNTHESIS: CROSS-REPORT CONSTRAINT SET

 This synthesis therefore functions as the interface between Part II (claims) and Part III/IV (reconstruction and theory): it defines the constraint targets the reconstruction must hit, and it defines the collateral signatures that can falsify it.

-Audit Conclusion
+Deductive Conclusion

 If the constraints above are satisfied by the evidence presented in the mini-reports, then: